monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 # Revolutionizing Data Management with Data Contracts

 It's 3 AM.
 The support team receives a critical alert: the data pipeline feeding the real-time sales dashboard is down.
 Preliminary analysis reveals that the e-commerce team modified the order data format without notice.
-A required field has been renamed, and now the entire processing chain is paralyzed.
+A required field was renamed, and now the entire processing chain is paralyzed.
 This situation, unfortunately too common, illustrates an often-neglected reality: data is not just an asset, it's a product that requires rigorous lifecycle management.

 ## Daily Life Without Data Contracts